ya0-yuan/tp/docs/UserGuide.md

 title: User Guide
 ---

-HairstyleX helps managers for budding neighborhood hair salons to manage clients, hairdressers, and appointments.
-It is optimized for CLI users so that frequent tasks can be done faster by typing in commands.

 <div markdown="block" class="alert alert-secondary">
 * Table of Contents
 {:toc}
 </div>

+HairstyleX helps managers from budding neighborhood hair salons to manage clients, hairdressers, and appointments.
+It is optimized for Command Line Interface (CLI) users so that frequent tasks can be done faster by typing in commands.

 --------------------------------------------------------------------------------------------------------------------